numba/llvmlite/docs/source/user-guide/deprecation.rst

 Deprecation of Typed Pointers
 =============================

-.. note:: Typed pointers support has been removed as llvmlite now uses LLVM 20,
+.. note:: Typed pointers support has been removed as llvmlite uses LLVM 20 or
-          which dropped support for typed pointers.
+          later (0.45+), which dropped support for typed pointers.
 All pointer operations now use opaque pointers.
 See the migration guide below for updating existing code.

 The use of Typed Pointers is deprecated, and :ref:`Opaque Pointers
 <pointer-types>` will be the default (and eventually required) in a future